tsnellgrove/dark_castle3/doc/to_do.md

 	- Review and order all existing notes

 - INPROC: migrate score to sub-class of gs:
-	- INPROC: create score sub-class
+	- DONE: create score sub-class
+	- DONE: add score as attribute of gs
+	- DONE: in mk_def_pkl(): import Score, define score of class Score, add score as attribute of gs
+	- TBD: call gs.score.score(gs)
+	- TBD: fix strange indent error in Score class
 	- TBD: score = class with object being attribute in gs
 	- TBD: print_score() a method of the Score class